olesya-wo/tami/README.md

 Locations:

 `[location name]` or `[location name (display name)]`
-It’s like any actions, but also clear screen and set title in GUI
+It’s like an action, but also clears screen and sets title in GUI
-In sum, actions and locations are just labes in code.
+In fact, actions and locations are just labes in code

 Items: